 Level Factors Influencing Norms

+Size of the family

+Occupation of family

+Location of household in relation to market

 Influence of tradition and older family members (female)

 Ethnicity and tradition

 Information from social media (limited)

 - Use of trained volunteers at the community level is key for effective communication on nutritional norms, taking into account traditional beliefs in different areas. - DSW will need to coordinate with MOHS at the township level, since information currently available on nutrition comes from midwives (though info booklets are too complex). - The project should link with other projects, livelihoods programs, demonstration farms, seed programs etc. to ensure food diversity; improved eating, feeding and caring practices, better sanitation and hygiene, and better access to health services; otherwise, increased cash will not lead to better nutrition. - Communication should also note that cash transfers can be used for transport, access to health.